Hiring a Pinterest Manager or Pinterest Virtual Assistant?

 Are you skilled in graphic design and feel confident in creating eye-catching pins (that implement best practices) and will stop people as they scroll their feeds and compel them to click to your site or blog?

 How about video creation?
-Diversifying with video pins and story pins is now a smart strategy on Pinterest.
+Diversifying with video pins and idea pins is now a smart strategy on Pinterest.

 Are you aware that Pinterest now wants “fresh pins” which means creating more new or unique pins rather than repinning existing pins?